Gikoskos/chessgame-cli/README.md

 ## Overview

-ChessLib is a chess game implementation in C. It can be used as a library, to simulate a simple chess game with almost all rules (no en passant for now).
-It's at a very early stage of development, at the moment;
+ChessLib is a chess game implementation in C. It can be used as a library, to simulate a simple chess game with almost all rules (en passant doesn't work at the moment).
+Only use it for testing purposes please, since it's at a very early stage of development.
-only use it for testing purposes please.
 To test out the engine you can run chessgame which is a console-based game running on ChessLib.
-Note that for now it only supports human players.
+Note that for now it only supports human players and a random-move computer player.

 The thought process behind this project was for me to implement a chess engine for the first time, without seeing code from other projects or how implementations of chess engines are generally done.